gmarinho/udacity-dend-capstone/README.md

 With millions of products data everyday, Horus is able to understand the retail market in Brazil almost in real time, helping companies to address strategic decisions, in various department such as marketing, operations, sales and how to increase their market share.

 ## Data sources and staging

 The data used in this project is a subset of the original Pinngo app data.
-We will use a 7 days window of product sales from users across Brazil, the database of products from Horus, a dataset from Nielsen with market categories, and a dataset of supermarket companies information (this one in JSON format).
+We will use a 7 days window of product sales from users across Brazil, the database of products from Horus, a dataset from Nielsen with market categories this one in JSON format), and a dataset of supermarket companies information.

+For this project, the pinngo data is stored in S3, with the invoice infomation being partioned in csv for every day (a full day of data contains around 6 millions rows).

-The four datasets are stored in S3 and are going to be copied from there to Redshift to be used as staging tables.
+The four datasets stored in S3 and are going to be copied from there to Redshift to be used as staging tables.

-The question the company needs to answer is how many unique product sales where made in one day, by city, and state.

 The stage tables in Redshit have the following structure:
 ![Final tables diagram](staging_tables.png.png)
 _*Datbase schema close up to stage tables.*_

 ## Database design
+The question the company's business analyts needs to answer is how many unique product sales where made in one day, by city, and state.

+For answering that,  the source data provided by the Pinngo app will be transformed in a starc schema, with the fact table being a sale of a single product.

+Associated with this fact table will be information regarding the city, collected by the company information in the invoice, the category of the product (to provide slices for this kind of analysis) and a time information.

+The final data is aggregated by day, as the analyts and Horus do not measure intraday variations.

 The database designed implements a star schema, with 1 fact table and 3 dimensions.
 Our fact table `product_sales` is the total sales of a product by city, meanwhile the dimensions are:
 * `categories` - Contains product category information such as meat, fruits, sweets, beverage....